wavefrontHQ/docs/pages/doc/logging_drill_into_logs.md

 If you notice that a service on the application map, table view, or grid view of the [Application Status page](tracing_ui_overview.html) has a high error percentage, you can drill down into the related logs.

-{% include note.html content="You must have tagged the traces and the logs from the same applications and services with equivalent application and service tag values."%}
+{% include note.html content="You must have tagged the traces and the logs from the same applications and services with equivalent application and service tag values.
+If your traces and logs tags don't match, users with **Accounts** permissions can map the traces tags to logs tags.
+For details, see [Customize Logs Settings](logging_logs_settings.html)."%}

 * **From the Map View**
   1. Select the time window of interest.